dolliars/heyheather/_posts/2020-03-15-organize-chaos.md

 1. Advertise initial point of contact (IPC) for customers to call letting them know that they'll be leaving their name, phone number and postal code, and that someone will call them back.
+(Important to let them know that no credit card or banking information will be asked by phone at any point in time.
+You don't want fraudsters to take advantage of this situation.)
 2. After designated employees block their phone number from displaying when making outgoing calls have them call customers back and take down their grocery list and address.